The Plan (The Osmonds album): Development

-Reception
+Critical reception

 In a retrospective review for AllMusic, Donald A. Guarisco gave the album a mixed 2.5 stars out a possible 5.
 He wrote, "Anyone who thinks of this family group as a bubblegum soul outfit will be bowled over by this incredibly ambitious outing, which attempts to explain the family's Mormon beliefs through a series of songs that cut across a wide variety of pop genres."
 The Osmonds proved themselves versatile at tackling a variety of musical styles, according to Guarisco, but the album was ultimately a "misfire" because the creative diversity led to a lack of cohesion for The Plan as a whole.

 Sean Ross of RadioInsight noted that the Osmonds' singles in 1973 had fallen in popularity and radio airplay compared to 1971 and 1972, in part due to increased teen idol competition from The DeFranco Family.

-The Church of Jesus Christ of Latter-day Saints considered the album a major success; by 1976, the quintet had increased the number of new converts to Mormonism by tens of thousands per year, and for this reason, the church exempted the brothers from the requirement to serve a traditional mission on the grounds that their music had evangelized more effectively.
+The Church of Jesus Christ of Latter-day Saints considered the album a major success; it was speculated that the quintet had increased the number of new converts to the church by twenty-six thousand that year.